Project info

 Contact person: James Somi, director and board member, founder of the school

-Location of Jaligreen School: Leguruki Village, Arusha Region, Tanzania
+Location of Jaligreen School: Nkoasenga Village, Arusha Region, Tanzania.

-Principal: Nikodem Gabriel, 18 teachers and non-teaching staff (kitchen, boarding school, garden)
+18 teachers and 12 non-teaching staff (kitchen, boarding school, garden and animals husbandry)

 Our funding:

-Jaligreen is a private pre- and primary school on a large site in Leguruki near Arusha National Park and Mount Meru.
-There is a lot of water there, so the landscape is very green.
-Jali is a Swahili word and it means: care – Green stands for nature.
-It is very important to the school founder and the teaching staff that the children preserve nature and take responsibility for an intact environment.
-Therefore, every child plants a tree on his first day of school and takes care of it as long as he goes to school.
+Jaligreen is a private preschool and elementary school, and since 2026 has also included a secondary school on a large campus of 20 acres (80,340 Meter square) in Leguruki, near Arusha National Park and Mount Meru.
+There is plenty of water there, so the landscape is very green.
+“Jali” is Swahili and means “to care for” and “respect”; “Green” stands for nature.
+It is very important to the school’s founder and the teaching staff that the children preserve nature and take responsibility for a healthy environment.
+That is why every child plants a tree on their first day of school and cares for it for as long as they attend the school.

-The school was built by own-work starting in 2000.
-Every Saturday, the family of the founder James Somi made bricks for the construction of the buildings.
-Two school buildings with nine classrooms, toilets, a teachers’ room and offices, a school library, several dormitories for nearly 50 boarding students, stables for rabbits, chickens, cows and a large sports field with a kiosk also for the village community were built.
-The construction of the kitchen and dining hall has stalled due to lack of funds.
-With funding from the foundation, both buildings can now be continued.
+The school was built through the efforts of the community starting in 2000.
+Every Saturday, the family of the founder, James Somi, made bricks for the construction of the buildings.
+Two school buildings were constructed, featuring nine classrooms, restrooms, a teachers’ lounge and offices, a school library, two dormitories for 90 boarding students, stables for rabbits, chickens, goats and cows, and a large sports field with a kiosk that also serves the village community.

 The project operator